Search by Keyword

 Song Structure and Style

-The four measure introduction showcases Ringo's galloping snare beat as it and all the other live instruments fade up in volume to good effect.
+The four measure intro showcases Ringo's galloping snare beat as it and all the other live instruments fade up in volume to good effect.
 John and George's electric rhythm guitars chunk away in a style that accents the off beats while Paul thumps out eighth beats on one solitary note and Billy Preston quietly plays chords on electric piano.
-As the volume swells to the fourth measure, two crashing chords are played by everyone, Ringo's cymbals ringing out to usher in the first verse that follows.
+As the volume swells into the fourth measure, two crashing chords are played by everyone, Ringo's cymbals ringing out to usher in the first verse that follows.

-Next comes a second verse that is devoted entirely to John's guitar solo, this verse also being eight measures in length.
+Next comes a second verse that is devoted entirely to John Lennon's guitar solo, this verse also being eight measures in length.
 As a backdrop to his excellently performed solo is a subdued display from the other four musicians throughout except for what occurs in the fourth measure.
-The two jarring crashing chords heard in the fourth measure of the previously heard chorus are repeated here in this instrumental verse in both the fourth and eighth measures, Ringo's cymbals ringing out appropriately each time.
-Paul is quite happy with how John, not usually the lead guitarist, is performing his solo, this being exemplified with his exclamation “Go home!” in the sixth measure, this phrase being similar to the musical expression “bring it home” as heard in popular '50s and '60s recordings.
+The two jarring crashing chords heard in the fourth measure of the previously heard chorus are repeated here in this instrumental verse in both the fourth and eighth measure, Ringo's cymbals ringing out appropriately each time.
+Paul is quite happy with how Lennon, not usually the lead guitarist, is performing his solo, this being exemplified with his exclamation “Go home!” in the sixth measure, this phrase being similar to the musical expression “bring it home” as heard in popular '50s and '60s recordings.

 This fourth chorus brings everyone's playing to a fever pitch, the entire group performing at their loudest and with dynamic energy.
-This in itself may be the reason why this take was chosen as best for release as the next Beatles single and thereafter for the soundtrack album.
-Paul's vocalization in this chorus is performed with fervor and intensity, this mimicking the power of all five musicians, Ringo's energetic drum work spurring everyone on.
+This in itself may be the reason why this take was chosen as best for release as being the next Beatles single and thereafter for the soundtrack album.
+Paul's vocalization in this chorus is performed with fervor and intensity, this mimicking the power of all five musicians, Ringo's energetic drum work spurring the rest of them on.
 The accented crashing chords and cymbals of previous choruses are heard here, not only in measures five and six as before, but in measures one and two as well.
 Also, the two iconic power chords that were heard in the introduction of the song and in the fourth measure of the previous choruses are here replaced by a syncopated crashing chord on the “two-and” beat of measure four.

 Just when one would think that the performance was now complete (as it was in reality), Ringo brings it back in with another innovative left-handed drum fill direct from a January 28th, 1969 performance of the song.
 What we now hear is a repeat of the final verse and chorus which is primarily an identical performance but with less intensity.
-What does become the primary focus is Paul's vocal work, the verse comprising his now iconic “high heel shoes...low neck sweater” improvisation and a very spirited ad lib of the final chorus as the song fades out.
+What does become the primary focus is Paul's vocal work, the verse that features his iconic “high heel shoes...low neck sweater” improvisation and a very spirited ad lib of the final chorus as it fades out.
 Of note here is Paul adding the word “home” to his otherwise usual phrase “get back Loretta” during all other documented takes of the song during these late-January sessions.
-As the song begins to extend to another chorus on the single version, Paul's final vocalization is “JoJo,” this exact utterance also being heard during the fade-in on “Get Back (reprise)” from both proposed “Get Back" albums.
+As the song begins to extend to another chorus on the single rendition, Paul's final vocalization is “JoJo,” this exact utterance also being heard during the fade-in on “Get Back (reprise)” from both proposed “Get Back" albums.

-"I played the solo on that," Lennon had stated in an interview when asked about the song "Get Back."
+"I played the solo on that," John Lennon had stated in an interview when asked about the song "Get Back."
 "When Paul was feeling kindly, he would give me a solo.
 Maybe if he was feeling guilty that he had most of the a-sides or something, he'd give me a solo.
 I think George produces some beautiful guitar playing, but I think he's too hung up to really let go."

 American Releases